bitcoin/bitcoin/doc/descriptors.md

      then the resulting transaction is broadcasted to the network
   8. Checks that balances are correct after the transaction has been included in a block

+You may prefer a daisy chained signing flow where each participant signs the PSBT one after another until the PSBT has been signed `M` times and is "complete."
+For the most part, the steps above remain the same, except (6, 7) change slightly from signing the original PSBT in parallel to signing it in series. `combinepsbt` is not necessary with this signing flow and the last (`m`th) signer can just broadcast the PSBT after signing.
+Note that a parallel signing flow may be preferable in cases where there are more signers.
+This signing flow is also included in the test / Python example.
 [The test](/test/functional/wallet_multisig_descriptor_psbt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.